Abbey Theatre: William Butler Yeats

 The Abbey Theatre is sometimes called Yeats' theatre or a manifestation of his own artistic ambitions and ideals.
 He wanted a theatre in which the playwright's words were the most important thing, prevailing over the actor and the audience.
 It was very important to him that the authors had control.
 It was because of him and his efforts that Lady Gregory, Synge and he became the Board of Directors of the INTS.
 It was only after meeting Lady Gregory that Yeats thought the creation of such a theatre possible.
 He worked closely with her for almost a year before the first production of the ILT, during which his play Cathleen Ni Houlihan and Edward Martyn's The Heather Field were performed to great success, some even calling it "the cultural event of the decade," though some accused him of being too political or even of writing a heretical play.

 He then adopted a new, more inclusive politic, which helped him and Lady Gregory recruit many new patrons, most Protestant and/or Unionist.
 As early as 1900, Yeats sent a letter to Lady Gregory that implied that he was confident about finding a reliable patron who, at the time, remained anonymous.
 The patron he was talking about was Annie Horniman, who had anonymously financed Yeats' first play in 1884.
 By that point, he was starting to want The Abbey to be seen as nationalist.
-However, by October 1901, he had lost interest in the ILT as a mean to express his artistic vision, as he was forced to make sacrifices to accommodate co-workers.
-He chose to stay because of his relationship with Horniman, who he saw as a mean to secure his ambitions and those of the Fay Brothers' troupe of Irish actors.
+However, by October 1901, he had lost interest in the ILT as a means to express his artistic vision, as he was forced to make sacrifices to accommodate co-workers.
+He chose to stay because of his relationship with Horniman, who he saw as a means to secure his ambitions and those of the Fay Brothers' troupe of Irish actors.